 You must be 18 years old to become a Police Officer.
 We will accept applications from those aged 17.5 at the time of applying to allow for the period of time it will take to process your application.
 You will not however be able to attend assessment centre until you are 18 years old.
-There is no maximum age for applications for any role except for Police Constables which is 57.5 years of age.
+BTP have removed any upper age restrictions for all roles.